freenas/freenas-docs/userguide/jails.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~

 The quickest and easiest way to install software inside the jail is to
 install a FreeBSD package.
 FreeBSD packages are pre-compiled.
 They
 contain all the binaries and a list of dependencies required for the
 software to run on a FreeBSD system.

-A huge amount of software has been ported to FreeBSD, and most of that
+A huge amount of software is ported to FreeBSD.
+Most of that
 software is available as a package.
 One way to find FreeBSD software is
 to use the search bar at
 `FreshPorts.org <https://www.freshports.org/>`__.